Featured Stories

 Reading Time: 4 minutes

-With over 1.4 billion people, India is the second-most populous country in the world.
+With over 1.4 billion people, India is probably the most populous country in the world.
 Not just that, we’re also among the fastest-growing major economies in the world.
 This has made India a key contributor to the world’s economic progress and investors around the world now monitor India and its growth closely to make investment as well as business decisions.
 Moreover, for the longest time now, China has been the recipient of most global investments.
 However, the anti-China sentiment and the US-China trade war has forced countries around the world to look for an alternative to China and its manufacturing capacity.
 Looking at things the way they are, India is poised to be the next best destination for global firms to replace China.

 All these developments have brought India into the limelight and with the right policy decisions, we could successfully capitalise on this once-in-a-lifetime opportunity to become a global hub for businesses.
 This will lead to India making the leap from a ‘developing’ country to a ‘developed’ country – as a result of which the standard of life of all Indians is expected to rise.